-We have granted the underwriters an option exercisable for 30 days after the date of this prospectus to purchase, from time to time, in whole or in part, up to an aggregate of 1,200,000 additional common units at the public offering price less underwriting discounts and commissions.
-This option may be exercised if the underwriters sell more than 8,000,000 common units in connection with this offering.
+We have granted the underwriters an option exercisable for 30 days after the date of this prospectus to purchase, from time to time, in whole or in part, up to an aggregate of 1,350,000 additional common units at the public offering price less underwriting discounts and a structuring fee.
+This option may be exercised if the underwriters sell more than 9,000,000 common units in connection with this offering.
 To the extent that this option is exercised, each underwriter will be obligated, subject to certain conditions, to purchase its pro rata portion of these additional common units based on the underwriter's percentage underwriting commitment in the offering as indicated in the table at the beginning of this Underwriting Section.
-We will use proceeds from borrowings under our credit facility to redeem from affiliates of Duke Energy Field Services a number of common units equal to the number of common units issued upon exercise of the option, if any, at a price per common unit equal to the proceeds per common unit before expenses but after underwriting discounts and commissions.
+We will use proceeds from borrowings under our credit facility to redeem from a subsidiary of Duke Energy Field Services a number of common units equal to the number of common units issued upon exercise of the option, if any, at a price per common unit equal to the proceeds per common unit before expenses but after underwriting discounts and a structuring fee.